of Less-Intensive

 Differentiated Service Delivery in South Africa

 Percent of health facilities providing less-intensive DSD models.
-Of the 4200 ART facilities in the country, 3477 have enrolled at least 10% of eligible recipients of care into less-intensive models.
-Source: October 2020 CQUIN DSD Dashboard staging
+All 4,200 ART facilities in the country have enrolled at least 10% of eligible recipients of care into less-intensive models.
+Source: October 2021 CQUIN DSD Dashboard staging

 % In Less-Intensive